Upcoming Events

 Time Zone

-Buenos Aires is in the GMT-3 time zone, which means when it is 1:00pm Eastern (in New York, let’s say) it will be be 3:00pm in Buenos Aires.
+Buenos Aires is in the UTC+3 time zone, which means when it is 1:00pm Eastern (in New York, let’s say) it will be be 8:00pm in Athens.
+In other words, the Eastern time zone is 7 hours behind Athens, Greece in September.

 Power Outlets